Your cookie preferences

 woman and daughter at home energy heating

-What is personal projection and how is it calculated?
+What is a personal projection and how is it calculated?

-Personal projection calculations are based on your current energy plan and its prices, including any known future price changes affecting that plan — for example, when a price rise has been announced but will not take effect for several weeks.
+Personal projection calculations are based on your current energy plan's unit rates, including any known future price changes affecting that plan (such as a price cap change) and your energy usage.

 Read more: